3d-partons/partons/doc/markdown/partons_usage_gpd_4.md

 # Description {#usage_gpd_4_description}

 This task is used to create a file to be used in 1D plotting of GPD results with the data taken from the database.
-Two independant variables, acting as 'x' and 'y' in the plotting, are selected via `<task_param type="select"></task_param>` block.
-A set of requirerment, which can be used to select e.g. GPD type, quark flavor, computation id, etc., is defined via `<task_param type="where"></task_param>` block.
+Two independent variables, acting as 'x' and 'y' in the plotting, are selected via `<task_param type="select"></task_param>` block.
+A set of requirement, which can be used to select e.g. GPD type, quark flavor, computation id, etc., is defined via `<task_param type="where"></task_param>` block.
 The output file path is selected via `<task_param type="output"></task_param>` block.

 The most important variables to be selected in the plotting and to be used to restrict the selected data are:
 | Name | Description | Type | Possible values |